philterd/philter-infrastructure-as-code/README.md

 This repository contains a collection of infrastructure-as-code (IaC) resources for deploying [Philter](https://www.mtnfog.com/products/philter/) to identify and remove sensitive information from text.

-## Philter IaC Resources in this Repository

 You are welcome to use these resources as-is or to customize them to meet your needs.
+Please [contact us](https://www.mtnfog.com/contact-us/) if you need assistance with the resources in this repository.

+## Templates and Scripts

 | Platform | Scripts | Description | Launch |
 |----------|--------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|